Mister-Hope/Mister-Hope.github.io/src/en/about/README.md

 @slidestart

-- Gender: male
+- Gender: Male
-- Age: 20 - 30
+- Age: 24
-- Motion: In love
+- Marital status: unmarried
+- Single: No
-- Hobbys: Fishing, chess, badminton, programming
+- Hobbies: fishing, chess, cursive English, badminton, programming

-- Photos: None
+Has a cheerful and easy-going personality, loves to help others, and likes to work with open source projects at spare.

 @slideend